I love coastal decor. I’ve also had a lot of questions about how to recreate the coastal decor looks I’ve used in our beach house.

-I kept the furniture simple, since I wanted the impact to be the color and the view.
-I added a few whimsy touches to this area to tie it into the coastal surroundings.
+I kept the furniture simple since I wanted the impact to be the color and the view.
+But I did add a few whimsy touches to this area to tie it into the coastal surroundings.

 I think the texture of branch coral is fabulous.
 The look of this blue coral pillow is the perfect complement to my simple khaki sofa and chair.

 This white coral lamp has an elevated feel.
 I love that it’s sculptural and practical at the same time.